bsn-design/bsn-design.github.io/pointedly/index.md

 - Saved profiles for players to use in multiple games
 - Beautiful victory screen when game is ended
 - Easily share results of games
+- Stats for each game and each person
 - Quick score entry with calculator for fuzzy late nights
 - Sort players in a game either manually or by winner
+- iCloud syncing to backup your data or use across devices
 - Full support for iPad multi-tasking
+- Contacts can be used if desired to quickly add a person, and all contact data stays on your device

 [![Download](https://raw.githubusercontent.com/benjaminsnorris/media.bsn.design/gh-pages/images/app-store-badge.svg)](https://itunes.apple.com/app/apple-store/id933257819?pt=2131643&ct=BSNDesignWebsite&mt=8)